 - chronic symptoms of sinus infections, such as stuffy nose, nasal drainage, and a reduced sense of smell

 - eosinophilia, or higher than normal levels of eosinophils in the blood

 Some of the symptoms of this type of asthma more closely resemble those of chronic pulmonary obstructive disorder (COPD).
 Working with your doctor to understand your symptoms and find the proper diagnosis can help you get treatment that is more successful.

 If you’ve been diagnosed with asthma but don’t seem to respond well to treatment, your doctor may suspect you have a less common subtype of asthma.
 They’ll likely evaluate your condition and look for additional signs or symptoms that can direct them toward a diagnosis.

 In the case of EA, the easiest step is to check your levels of white blood cells.
 For this, your doctor will collect blood, sputum, or saliva and send it to a lab.
 High levels of eosinophils can affirm your doctor’s suspected diagnosis.

 In addition to the blood test, however, your doctor may conduct a physical exam.
 Certain physical symptoms, such as nasal polyps, can confirm the suspected diagnosis.
 The combination of the blood test and the physical exam may be enough for your doctor to diagnose you.

-In the United States, 1 in 12 people has asthma.
+In the United States, has asthma.
 As doctors now recognize that asthma is more than one condition, they realize that the subtypes need specific treatments.
 Individual treatments for each subtype can help you achieve the best outcome for the condition.

 Traditional asthma treatment involves inhaled corticosteroids and a rescue inhaler.
 However, people with EA don’t always respond well to inhaled corticosteroids.
 Higher doses may lose their impact too, requiring a switch to an entirely new treatment.